+(2) The person acquires the interest-

-- (1) A person acquires an interest in a corporation- - (a) if there is an agreement to acquire the interest, whether conditional or not, and paragraph (b) does not apply-when the agreement is made; or - (b) if there is an agreement to acquire the interest, whether conditional or not, and the corporation is not a land rich corporation when the agreement is made but is a land rich corporation when the agreement is completed-when the agreement is completed; or - (c) otherwise-when the interest is acquired. - (2) Also, if a person holds a security interest in a corporation, the acquisition of which was an exempt acquisition under section 190 and the person later acquires the interest free from any interest or equity of the previous holder of the interest (the later acquisition), the person acquires an interest in the corporation at the time of the later acquisition.
+- (a) if there is an agreement to acquire the interest, whether conditional or not, and paragraph (b) does not apply-when the agreement is made; or - (b) if there is an agreement to acquire the interest, whether conditional or not, and the landholder is not a landholder when the agreement is made but is a landholder when the agreement is completed-when the agreement is completed; or - (c) otherwise-when the interest is acquired.

+(3) Also, if-

+- (a) a person holds a security interest in a landholder; and - (b) the acquisition of the security interest was an exempt acquisition under section 190; and - (c) the person later acquires the interest free from any interest or equity of the previous holder of the interest (the later acquisition);

+the person acquires an interest in the landholder at the time of the later acquisition.